ASKurz/Experimental-design-and-the-GLMM/README.md

 **You can help me write this book.**

 The primary purpose of this repository is to collect suggestions for studies with data you would want to learn how to analyze.
 I am particularly eager to include studies whose authors used open science practices, such as open data.
-Yet since these practices aren’t widespread in the social sciences, studies using older closed practices are alto of interest.
+Yet since these practices aren’t widespread in the social sciences, studies using older closed practices are also of interest.

 Here are some of the research designs I’d like to include: